Objective

 Inclusion Criteria

-- Prior myocardial infarction: Q waves or imaging evidence of regional myocardial akinesis/thinning in the absence of a non-ischemic cause with documentation of prior ischemic injury) AND;
+- Prior myocardial infarction (Q waves or imaging evidence of regional myocardial akinesis/thinning with documented prior ischemic injury), AND

-- One of the following monomorphic VT events while not being treated with amiodarone, sotalol, or another class I or class III antiarrhythmic drug) within the last 6 months (sustained monomorphic VT, > 3 episodes of monomorphic VT, > 5 episodes of monomorphic VT, > 1 appropriate ICD shocks or > 3 monomorphic VT episodes within 24 hours)
+- One of the following monomorphic VT events within the last 6 months while not on amiodarone, sotalol, or another Class I/III antiarrhythmic: sustained monomorphic VT, > 3 episodes of monomorphic VT, > 5 episodes of monomorphic VT, > 1 appropriate ICD shock, or > 3 monomorphic VT episodes within 24 hours

 Exclusion Criteria